jjadeb/Basic-Box-Office/README.md

 ## User Stories

 - As a user, I want to be able to add a customer profile
-- As a user, I want to be able to view all customer profiles
 - As a user, I want to be able to add a show to the list of shows the theatre is putting on
 - As a user, I want to be able to remove a show after its